Bounds on Information Propagation in Disordered Quantum Spin Chains

 If Alice applies the unitaries $\{U_A^k\}$ according to the probability distribution $\{p_k\}$, the amount of information that is sent through the channel is given by the Holevo capacity:

 where $S(\cdot)$ is the von Neumann entropy.
 Applying Fannes inequality \cite{nielsen:2000a} we find that

-where $\epsilon = c n^2 |t| e^{-vd(A,B)/l_{\max}}$.
-That is, Bob has to wait an exponentially long time (in $d(A,B)$) before a nontrivial amount of information can arrive.
+where $\epsilon = c_\zeta n^2 |t|e^{-\gamma_\zeta d(A,B)^\zeta}$.
+That is, Bob has to wait a subexponentially long time (in $d(A,B)$) before a nontrivial amount of information can arrive.
 The optimal encoding for Alice to adopt was investigated in \cite{osborne:2003b} and \cite{burgarth:2005a} and completely solved in the single-use case in \cite{haselgrove:2005a}.

-The second consequence of the logarithmic light cone bound is that the entropy of any contiguous block $B$ of spins in a dynamically evolving product state $|\psi(t)\rangle = e^{itH}|00\cdots 0\rangle$ is bounded.
-Indeed, applying the argument of \cite{eisert:2006b, grimmett:2007a}, we find that $S(\rho_B(t)) \le c_1 + c_2\log_2(n|t|)$ as $|B| \rightarrow \infty$, where $c_1$ and $c_2$ are constants.
+The second consequence of the polylogarithmic light cone bound is that the entropy of any contiguous block $B$ of spins in a dynamically evolving product state $|\psi(t)\rangle = e^{itH}|00\cdots 0\rangle$ is bounded.
+Indeed, applying the argument of \cite{eisert:2006b, grimmett:2007a}, we find that $S(\rho_B(t)) \le c_1 + c_2\log_2^{\frac{1}{\zeta}}(n|t|)$ as $|B| \rightarrow \infty$, where $c_1$ and $c_2$ are constants.
 This provides a theoretical explanation for the phenomenon numerically observed by De Chiara \emph{et.\ al.} \cite{dechiara:2006a}.
 It seems nontrivial to adapt the argument of \cite{bravyi:2006a} to prove the same result because their proof can't be simply modified to make use of the presence of disorder.

 {\it Acknowledgments---}Helpful conversations with Jens Eisert are gratefully acknowledged.
 This work was supported by the EPSRC and the Nuffield Foundation.